Rooney sidelined with chronic awareness of futility of existence

 WAYNE Rooney will be out of action for six weeks after he realised during training that all human endeavour is ultimately pointless.

-The Manchester United star was competing for the ball with Anders Lingaard when he was stopped in his tracks by a gigantic epiphany.
+The Manchester United star was competing for the ball with Michael Carrick when he was stopped in his tracks by a gigantic epiphany.

 United have put Rooney on an emergency training programme that includes nursing a baby chick back to health, but thoughts will inevitably turn to Owen Hargreaves who was forced to retire in 2012 after an opponent asked him to imagine the sound of one hand clapping.

-Rooney said: “Obviously I’m gutted to be missing the Arsenal game, but then again one day everyone and everything in this world will die.”
+Rooney said: “Obviously I’m gutted, but then again one day everyone and everything in this world will die.”